Apollo Dirt Bike 125cc Reviews, DB-X18 [An Underdog You Should Give A Chance To?]

 Don't let the negatives fool you, though. this Dirt Bike is an amazing ride to own.
 It is somewhat more powerful than the 110cc version and slightly less than the 250cc one.
 So right then and there you have the perfect gift for your teenage son.
 Wait, you have a daughter?
 No worries, the bike is small and light enough for both genders.

-However, it is also durable when on the road…or rather, off it.
+However, it is also durable when on the road, or rather, off it.
 Its frame makes it suitable for full-grown adults of sturdier build.
 So if you feel that this might be too dangerous for your son or daughter, give it a go yourself.
+Or, you should simply consider these choices, perfect for young kids age 7 and above.

 Finally, there is the price.
 Most of Apollo brand bikes sell for under $1.000 at major retailers.
 In this regard, 125cc is no exception.
 You can get it for as low as $630, though the price usually fluctuates around $700-ish.

 The Apollo 125cc Dirt Bike has, as its name tells us, a displacement of 125cc.
 This is, naturally, its piston displacement as well.
-Its height to seat is 32.28", and it can carry 5’8 ladies and 6’ gentlemen, both up to 220lbs of weight.
+Its height to seat is 32.28", and it can carry 5 ft 8" ladies and 6 ft gentlemen, both up to 220lbs of weight.
 The engine type is a 4-stroke single cylinder one.
 Expect a maximum speed of around 55mph, on a 10kW or 8.2 horsepower motor.
 Naturally, it is a kick-starter and has a manual clutch, with four gears.

 This Dirt Bike stands at the length of 65", the width of 32.2", and height of 43".
 It's rather light, with a little over 80kg in gross and 67kg in net weight.
 The wheelbase is a cool 49.6".
 The size of the wheels, on the other hand, is 17" for the front and 14" for the rear.
 The entire frame is heavy duty steel, and a twin spare one at that.

-Overall, a light, sturdy, petite dirt bike for any and all interested in off-roading.
+Overall, a light, sturdy, petite dirt bike for any and all interested in off-road adventures.

 This light dirt bike comes with regular, everyday disc brakes.
 Both front and rear brakes are hydraulic and work rather well, a staple for all Apollo products.
 The suspension is non-adjustable for both front and rear, standing at 760mm and 320mm respectively.
 You control the brakes with both your hands and feet.